lucasktlee/posts/drafts/pe-co-investments.md

 ## Conclusion

 Co-investments can be an attractive method of investing in private equity, real estate or infrastructure.
+Indeed, in a world where the _costs_ of investing in such funds is a _constant_ while outsized _risk-adjuted returns_ are not, controlling some portion of the cost of investing in private equity, real estate or infrastructure assets through co-investments is a prudent choice for institutional investors.
+I expect that some combination of co-investments and direct investments will become a significant component in the portfolios of most large institutional investors.

-It is, however, a distinct form of investing from direct investments or fund investments, and institutional investors should bear that in mind when selecting people for their co-investment teams.
+Co-investments are, however, a distinct form of investing from direct investments or fund investments, and institutional investors should bear that in mind when selecting people for their co-investment teams.
 The lessons I have learned were hard-won, and I doubt that I have seen all the different permutations of problems and challenges that can emerge from a co-investment program.

 <div class="footnotes">
     <ol>